nandcello/radstream/README.md

 1. Open the app in your browser
 2. Click "Connect YouTube" → complete Google consent
 3. Back on the app, click "Get Stream Key" to fetch (and create if needed) a reusable stream key

+## Livestream data fetching (client-side)

+Previously, livestream status and stream key were proxied through server routes under `/api/livestream/*`.
+These proxy endpoints have been removed.
+The client now calls the YouTube Data API directly using the authenticated access token via React Query hooks:

+- `useLivestreamStreamKey` – retrieves the current stream key (cdn.ingestionInfo.streamName)
+- `useLivestreamStatus` – polls the livestream status and normalizes it (e.g. `active` → `streaming`)

+See `src/hooks/useLivestream.tsx` for implementation.
+This mirrors the existing `useBroadcast` pattern and reduces server surface area.